Antho1426/article-tracking/README.md

 ## 1. Description
 `article-tracking` is a Python app running on the Heroku web server that makes use of the `selenium` Python package to scrape the web and check on a weekly basis if a certain online articles are available online and in the store.
-An update WhatsApp and Telegram message is sent every week to my phone
-(+41 79 884 18 17).
-For each article of interest specified by a specific URL,
-the message contains two pieces of information:
+An update WhatsApp and Telegram message is sent every week to my phone.
+For each article of interest specified by a specific URL, the message contains two pieces of information:
 - Its online availibility
 - Its availibility in stores